Fix version mismatch errors

 }

-Don't use ^x.x.x or ~x.x.x.
+Do not use version range operators such as ^x.x.x or ~x.x.x.
 Always specify exact versions like x.x.x to prevent unexpected updates.

 Use npm ci instead of npm install for reproducible builds: